 M. edulis and M. trossulus demonstrate features of sympatric species rather than a “hybrid swarm” in our target contact zone in Russia as well as in America and Scotland (and Greenland, doi: 10.1007/s00300-015-1785-x.).
 This is a known fact.
 In our opinion, this makes M. edulis and M. trossulus a reliable model for the illustration of the statistical method for identification of cryptic species in sympatry by a semi-diagnostic binary marker.
 It is impractical to distinguish more than two categories when a singular binary marker is used.

 The case of the Baltic mussel is different.
 If M. edulis and M. trossulus hybridize so easily in the Baltic Sea, should they be distinguished there at all?
 Or is it best to say that they all are hybrids, members of the unitary and indivisible “hybrid swarm”?
 Perhaps the truth lies in the middle.
-It is reasonable to classify mussels from the unimodal hybrid zone by taxonomic ancestry e.g. by scores of q-values, but it is improbable that any class would include only purebreds or only particular categories of early-generation hybrids.
+It is reasonable to classify mussels from the unimodal hybrid zone by taxonomic ancestry, e.g. by scores of q-values, but it is improbable that any class would include only purebreds or only particular categories of early-generation hybrids.
 We classified them into M. edulis- and M. trossulus-like (which seems reasonable) and found that the differences in morphotype frequencies were quite small.
 This is why we do not recommend our method for individual taxonomic assignment of mussels in the Baltic contact zone and in Western Norway.
 But at least we gave it a try.
 In our opinion, there is nothing wrong with the fact that we can identify the proportion of species (their genes) in populations and select exclusively M. trossulus-like mussels by morphotypes in the Baltic.

 The “dark stripe character” in obvious hybrid individuals [I am aware that “dark stripe” does not fully describe the complexity of the prismatic layer closed to the ligament but I would like to use the term for simplicity.]
 Including a hybrid category would allow testing how the dark-stripe-character is developed in genetic hybrids!
 I am not sure whether the length of the “stripe” gives an information?